NoriSte/reactjsday-2019-testing-course/book/sharing-authentication-state.md

 localStorage.setItem("jwt", previousUserData.jwt);
 ```

 - then, we must check that the token is still valid for the back-end application.
-It should not be a problem (unless the tests last for hours) but you never know, **test independence and stability must not be mined by a missing control**.
-Obviously, this check must be from the user perspective, as we read in the [cypress-testing-library](cypress-testing-library.md) chapter
+It should not be a problem (unless the tests last for hours) but you never know, **test independence and stability must not be put at risk by a missing control**.
+Obviously, this check must be performend from the user perspective, as we read in the [cypress-testing-library](cypress-testing-library.md) chapter

 ```javascript
 cy.visit("/")